FridayTT/jekyll-example/index.md

 ---
 layout: home
-title: Welcome Home!
+title: Maris Tower
-excerpt: This is a test excerpt
+excerpt: Guardian of the Waves.
 header:
   overlay_image: /assets/images/sea.jpg
   caption: "A description of the image"